-Fifty minutes of pure happiness, this scenic flight is most definitely one of the most amazing on offer in NZ.
+Fifty minutes of pure happiness, this scenic flight over Lake Tekapo, Mt Cook and the Glaciers is the most amazing offer in NZ.
 The time just flew by for us (excuse the pun!).

 The flight takes off from Tekapo and you fly over the bright blue lake first, spotting a surprising little island in its midst.
 Once you’ve gained altitude the show starts and you progressively enter the Aoraki Mount Cook National Park.
 The mountains stretch out to infinity beyond you and the pilot explains that you’re arriving above the Tasman Glacier which is the longest in the country with 33km (20 miles) of ice field.
 Funnily enough it’s not the most well-known of our glaciers due to the high profile of Fox and Franz Josef Glaciers on the west coast.